-As described previously in the plan, there is currently insufficient interest from industry for stem cell treatment technologies to meaningfully impact their efficient advancement to the marketplace, where groundbreaking science can ultimately benefit the greatest number of patients.
-This program will shift that equilibrium by promoting industry involvement in stem cell treatments through the creation of public-private partnerships that advance high quality CIRM-funded stem cell technologies toward commercialization, and hence to patients.
+As described previously in the plan, there is currently insufficient interest from industry for cell therapy technologies to meaningfully impact their efficient advancement to the marketplace, where groundbreaking science can ultimately benefit the greatest number of patients.
+This program will shift that equilibrium by promoting industry involvement in cell therapy through the creation of public-private partnerships that advance high quality CIRM-funded stem cell technologies toward commercialization.

-The Accelerating Therapeutics through Public-Private Partnerships, or ATP3 Program, will provide continued funding for an aggregated group of existing CIRM projects approved by CIRM and selected by successful industry applicants proposing to invest significant sums of capital for the operation of stem cell treatment companies in California.
+The Accelerating Therapeutics through Public-Private Partnerships, or ATP3 Program, will provide continued funding for an aggregated group of existing CIRM projects approved by CIRM and selected by successful industry applicants proposing to invest significant sums of capital for the operation of cell therapy companies in California.